Parents FAQs for the Senior School - Updated 23.2.21

 Will my daughter need to wear a face mask?

-Further to the change to the Government guidance, and the ongoing increased restrictions in place in Leicester, girls in Years 6 – 13 will need to provide and wear a face mask when moving around the School, such as in corridors and communal areas.
-It will not usually be necessary to wear face mask in the classroom, where protective measures already mean the risks are lower, and they may inhibit teaching and learning.
-However, girls in Years 6 – 13 may wear a face mask in the classroom if they choose to do so.
+Further to the change to the Government guidance, and the ongoing increased restrictions in place in Leicester, girls in Years 6 – 13 will need to provide and wear a face mask when moving around the School, such as in corridors and communal areas and in the classrooms.

 Some individuals are exempt from wearing face masks.
 If you believe your daughter falls into this category, please contact her Head of Year who will ensure this is communicated to relevant staff.

 Will my daughter have PE lessons and swimming?

-PE lessons will continue to only take place on-site, for the rest of the Autumn Term, when this will be reviewed.
+PE lessons will continue to only take place on-site.
 There will be no travel to other sports facilities, including to swimming lessons.

 What will my daughter need for School?